NixOS/nix/doc/manual/src/architecture/architecture.md

 ::: {.note}
 The Nix language itself does not have a notion of *packages* or *configurations*.
 As far as we are concerned here, the inputs and results of a derivation are just data.
-In practice this amounts to a set of files in a file system.
 :::

 Underlying these is the [Nix store](./store/store.md), a mechanism to keep track of build plans, data, and references between them.